rust-embedded/rust-raspberrypi-OS-tutorials/10_virtual_mem_part1_identity_mapping/README.md

 translation, which delivers the physical output address (the `usize` in the return-tuple).
 The function scans for a descriptor that contains the queried address, and returns the respective findings for the first entry that is a hit.
-If no entry is found, it returns default attributes for normal chacheable DRAM and the input address, hence telling the `MMU` code that the requested address should be `identity mapped`.
+If no entry is found, it returns default attributes for normal cacheable DRAM and the input address, hence telling the `MMU` code that the requested address should be `identity mapped`.

 Due to this default behavior, it is not needed to define normal cacheable DRAM regions.